-Location: Torc Mountain, Killarney, Co.
+Address: Torc Mountain, Killarney, Co.
 Kerry, Ireland

-It is seen as the ultimate Kerry experience to many as it winds its way through the wilderness, across the Gap of Dunloe (an ice age carved valley) through to Killarney National Park, past the three lakes.
+It is seen as the ultimate Kerry experience to many as it winds its way through the wilderness, across the Gap of Dunloe (an ice age-carved valley), through to Killarney National Park, and past the three lakes.

 There are tonnes of tours you can do, too, and you can even opt to begin your journey via horseback, by horse-drawn cart, on a bicycle, as well as on foot.

-Location: Gap of Dunloe, Killarney, Co.
+Address: Gap of Dunloe, Killarney, Co.
 Kerry, Ireland

 The McGillycuddy Reeks is Ireland’s highest mountain range.
 With a total of 11 peaks, hikers will be in their element with the choice on offer.
 Seeing as these trails are as varied as they are dynamic, we’ve decided to include the lot!

-Location: The McGillycuddy Reeks, Killarney, Co.
+Address: The McGillycuddy Reeks, Killarney, Co.
 Kerry, Ireland

 1. The Kerry Way − a challenging hike with incredible views

 This mega-hike is most certainly not for the faint-hearted and should be taken with serious consideration before undertaking.
-The usual break-up of this journey is in nine stages, over nine consecutive days, although it is advisable to consider some rest days in between – even if it’s just to stop and appreciate the landscape!
+The usual break-up of this journey is in nine stages over nine consecutive days.

+However, it is advisable to consider some rest days in between – even if it’s just to stop and appreciate the landscape.

-Location: The Kerry Way, Killarney, Co.
+Address: The Kerry Way, Killarney, Co.
 Kerry, Ireland